huggingface/blog/s2s_endpoint.md

 # Building the custom Docker image

-To start building my custom Docker image, I cloned the default Docker image repository provided by Hugging Face.
+To begin creating my custom Docker image, I started by cloning Hugging Face’s default Docker image repository.
+This serves as a great starting point for deploying machine learning models in inference tasks.

 ```bash
 git clone https://github.com/huggingface/huggingface-inference-toolkit
 ```

-Why Clone the Default Repository?
+## Why Clone the Default Repository?
-- Solid Foundation: Provides a proven base image optimized for inference tasks.
+- Solid Foundation: he repository provides a pre-optimized base image designed specifically for inference workloads, which gives a reliable starting point.
-- Compatibility: Ensures that the custom image aligns with Hugging Face's deployment requirements.
+- Compatibility: Since the image is built to align with Hugging Face’s deployment environment, this ensures smooth integration when you deploy your own custom image.
-- Ease of Customization: Offers a structured environment to implement specific changes for your application.
+- Ease of Customization: The repository offers a clean and structured environment, making it easy to customize the image for the specific requirements of your application.

-You can see all of [our changes here](https://github.com/andimarafioti/speech-to-speech-inference-toolkit/pull/1/files)
+You can check out all of [our changes here](https://github.com/andimarafioti/speech-to-speech-inference-toolkit/pull/1/files)

+## Customizing the Docker Image for the Speech-to-Speech Application

-With the base repository cloned, the next step was to customize it for my speech-to-speech application.
+With the repository cloned, the next step was tailoring the image to support my speech-to-speech pipeline.

+1. Adding the Speech-to-Speech Project as Submodules

-First, I added my speech-to-speech project as submodules to the project.
-This approach allows for better version control and integration.
+To integrate my project smoothly, I added the speech-to-speech codebase and any required datasets as submodules.
+This approach offers better version control, ensuring the exact version of the code and data is always available when the Docker image is built.

-I also added some data I will copy to the docker container.
-For this, I created a repository on Hugging Face and dumped my data there, which I then initialized here as a submodule.
-This saves me from downloading the data each time that I instanciate the endpoint or build the container, and it gives me an easy way to track the data and make the project reproducible.
+By including data directly within the Docker container, I avoid having to download it each time the endpoint is instantiated, which significantly reduces startup time and ensures the system is reproducible.
+The data is stored in a Hugging Face repository, which provides easy tracking and versioning.

 ```bash
 git submodule add https://github.com/your-username/speech-to-speech.git
 git submodule add https://huggingface.co/andito/fast-unidic
 ```

-Then, I modified some parts of the Dockerfile (removed packages I know I won't need), and moved in the install of the `requirements.txt` for my project into the Dockerfile to avoid having it done on the inference endpoint.
-Once the Dockerfile was complete, I built and pushed it with:
+2. Modifying the Dockerfile

+Next, I optimized the Dockerfile to suit my needs:

+- Streamlining the Image: I removed packages and dependencies that weren’t relevant to my use case.
+This reduces the image size and cuts down on unnecessary overhead during inference.
+- Installing Requirements: I moved the installation of `requirements.txt` from the entry point to the Dockerfile itself.
+This way, the dependencies are installed when building the Docker image, speeding up deployment since these packages won’t need to be installed at runtime.

+Once the modifications were in place, I built and pushed the custom image to Docker Hub:
 ```bash
 DOCKER_DEFAULT_PLATFORM="linux/amd64" docker build -t speech-to-speech -f dockerfiles/pytorch/Dockerfile .
 docker tag speech-to-speech andito/speech-to-speech:latest
 docker push andito/speech-to-speech:latest
 ```

-Once this is done, we can use the docker image directly in the endpoint.
+3. Deploying the Custom Image

+With the Docker image built and pushed, it’s ready to be used in the Hugging Face Inference Endpoint.
+By using this pre-built image, the endpoint can launch faster and run more efficiently, as all dependencies and data are pre-packaged within the image.

 # Setting up an endpoint with a custom docker image:

 Derek, can you fill this?